Walter Shaub: Office of Government Ethics

 In 2006, Shaub joined the Office of Government Ethics to become the attorney in charge of the Presidential nomination program.
 He held this position for two years before becoming the Deputy General Counsel in 2008.
 In 2013, he was appointed by President Barack Obama to a five-year term as the director of the Office of Government Ethics.

-As Director, Shaub was outspoken with concerns about the Trump administration during the transition period before he took office.
-He delivered a speech on January 11, 2017 regarding concerns with the president-elect's refusal to divest his assets and, instead, place them in trust managed by his sons.
-Shaub was also the author of a series of tweets published on the Office of Government Ethics Twitter account, which gained media attention for breaking from the account's typically serious tone to mimic Donald Trump's tweeting style and congratulate him on his announcement that he would divest himself of his business assets.
+As Director, Shaub was outspoken with concerns about the first Trump administration during the transition period before he took office.
+He delivered a speech on January 11, 2017 regarding concerns with the president-elect Donald Trump's refusal to divest his assets and, instead, place them in trust managed by his sons.
+Shaub was also the author of a series of tweets published on the Office of Government Ethics Twitter account, which gained media attention for breaking from the account's typically serious tone to mimic Trump's tweeting style and congratulate him on his announcement that he would divest himself of his business assets.

 On April 28, 2017, Shaub issued a data call directing the White House, agency ethics officials, Inspectors General, and the White House to produce copies of the ethics waivers given to ex-lobbyists in the executive branch.
 Writing on behalf of the administration on May 17, 2017, Office of Management and Budget Director Mick Mulvaney sent Shaub a letter that seemed to question OGE's authority to collect the requested ethics records.
 Mulvaney sent copies of his letter to every General Counsel and every designated agency ethics official in the executive branch.

 On May 22, Shaub responded by sending a ten-page letter reasserting OGE's authority to collect ethics records, including ethics waivers, to Mulvaney, Shaub copied the same individuals Mulvaney had copied and added the inspectors general, as well as the six members of Congress responsible for government oversight, On May 26, Mulvaney sent a second letter denying that his first letter had questioned OGE's authority and, this time, providing the information requested by Shaub's original data call.
 Thereafter, on May 30, the White House complied with Shaub's data call by posting its waivers online.
 On August 1, Senators Chuck Grassley, Dianne Feinstein and Gary Peters sent a bipartisan letter to Mulvaney demanding that the White House continue releasing its waivers on a continuing basis.
 On September 21, OGE's acting Director, David Apol, issued a memorandum declaring that the White House would comply with this congressional request.
 On October 19, the White House released a second batch of waivers on its website.

 On July 6, 2017, Walter Shaub submitted his resignation, effective July 19, 2017, saying that ethics rules should be tighter.